 Hair loss can affect your mental and emotional well-being in different ways.
 Of course, your health should always be your priority, so discussing things with a hair loss specialist first makes sense.

 Oxford Online Pharmacy can put you in touch with a doctor who can also talk you through all the hair loss treatment plans available for you to consider.
 After your online consultation, you can try tablets and shampoos, and you’ll know which can be best for you.
 You can trust their guidance as they are fully qualified and registered with the NHS.
 Following that, your treatment can be delivered straight to your door with discretion.
 It’s important to remember that there’s no cure for hair loss per se.
 There can be improvements in hair quality which may make hair appear fuller and thicker but treatment results will vary from person to person.
-Treatment is still worth exploring, but it’s better to have realistic expectations in place so that you’re prepared no matter the outcome.
+Hair loss treatment is still worth exploring, but it’s better to have realistic expectations in place so that you’re prepared no matter the outcome.

 Support Groups